flix/book/src/associated-types.md

 }
 ```

-But we can now also implement an instance that allows adding an element to a
+But we can also implement an instance that allows adding an element to a set:
-set:

 ```flix
 instance Addable[Set[a]] with Order[a] {